 The show ground is unusual in having a permanent cutting garden on site which features many late summer flowers.
 The company that takes care of it, Petal & Twig, British Flower Growers and Florists, makes great use of it at the show both in the floristry marquee and to supply freshly cut material for the bouquets they sell at the show from their converted horse box.
 I spotted these flowers being conditioned in buckets of water in a nearby garden shed.

 The floral art is my favourite part of the show.
 I enjoy not just the creativity and ingenuity of the designers, but also marvel at the colour combinations and the quality and variety of the individual flowers.
-I’m planning to post more soon, but can’t resist including a sneak peek of one of my highlights from this part of the show below:
+There’s just a sneak peek of one of my highlights from this part of the show below, but you can read all about it here.

 One last tip: if you are lucky enough to visit, don’t miss the Amateur Growers’ Marquee.
 We did and neither of us are happy about it.
 It was only on the way home that we realised we had somehow not seen the prize winning fruit, vegetables, herbs, honey and flowers produced by ordinary people in their gardens and allotments.